BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/depths_of_moria.md

 **WARRIORS**

 - **Cave Troll**: 75 points
     - Hand-and-a-half weapon: 5 points
     - Troll Spear: 5 points
 - **Moria Blackshield Drum**: 75 points
 - **Moria Blackshield Warrior**: 8 points
     - Spear: 1 point
 - **Moria Goblin Drum**: 75 points
 - **Moria Goblin Prowler**: 7 points
 - **Moria Goblin Warrior**: 4 points
     - Orc bow: 1 point
     - Shield: 1 point
     - Spear: 1 point

 </div>

 ## SPECIAL RULES

 **Drums in the Deep** - Once per game, at the start of any Move Phase, a Depths of Moria player can declare they are using this special rule.
 If they do, until the End Phase of the turn, enemy models suffer a -1 penalty to any Courage Tests they are required to take, whilst friendly Moria Goblin models gain a bonus of +1 to any Courage Tests they are required to take.
-Additionally, until the End Phase of the turn, friendly Moria Goblin models count as being in range of a banner.
+Additionally, until the End Phase of the turn, friendly Moria Goblin models count as being in range of a [banner][Banner].

 **Dominion of the Balrog** - Friendly Moria Goblin models within 6" of the Balrog gain a bonus of +1 to their Fight Value.
 Additionally, so long as the Balrog has at least 6 Wounds remaining, a Depths of Moria Army can never count as being Broken.
 Should the Balrog have 5 or fewer Wounds remaining, a Depths of Moria Army will Break as normal.
 However, should the Balrog ever be removed as a casualty, a Depths of Moria Army will immediately count as being Broken.